• Skip to main content

 Sloan’s Lake, Colorado.
 Photo: Michael Levine-Clark

-Sloan’s Lake sits on Sheridan Boulevard north of Colfax, and it’s a nice option for boaters who want to grab a bite to eat or a drink after a day on the lake in the neighboring Edgewater neighborhood (Providence At 5280 comes highly recommended by this writer).
+Sloan’s Lake sits on Sheridan Boulevard north of Colfax, and it’s a nice option for boaters who want to grab a bite to eat or a drink after a day on the lake in the neighboring Edgewater neighborhood.

 Note that motorized boating and sailing are not permitted on this lake, but standup paddle boarding, kayaking, and canoeing are.